AdaCore/spark2014/docs/ug/appendix.rst

    (Provers marked with [steps] support the --steps option.)
    . altergo     - [steps] Use Alt-Ergo (default)
    . cvc4        - [steps] Use CVC4
-   . cvc4_ce     - [steps] Use CVC4 for counter-example generation
    Any other prover in your why3.conf file can also be specified here.

 .. _Alternative_Provers: